gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## Supported services

-[CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) currently supports the following tools for Build and Deployment information:
+[CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) currently supports the following tools for build and deployment information:

-*   GitHub Actions (Cloud or Self Hosted)
+- GitHub Actions (Cloud or Self Hosted)
-*   GitLab CI/CD (Cloud or Self Hosted)
+- GitLab CI/CD (Cloud or Self Hosted)
-*   Azure DevOps Pipelines (Cloud or Self Hosted)
+- Azure DevOps Pipelines (Cloud or Self Hosted)
-*   Bitbucket Pipelines (Cloud)
+- Bitbucket Pipelines (Cloud)

 &nbsp;

 ## Setup

-After adding the CI/CD for Jira extension from the Atlassian Marketplace, there are no additional steps needed to start seeing build and deployment information in Jira.
-Just ensure your previously connected repositories have been reindexed.
+After you add the CI/CD for Jira extension from the Atlassian Marketplace, no additional steps are needed to start seeing build and deployment information in Jira.
+Ensure your previously connected repositories have been reindexed.

 &nbsp;

 ## Associating issues

-A build is automatically linked to a Jira issue if one of the build's commits includes the Jira issue key in its commit message.
-A deployment to an environment, such as production or testing, is linked if a commit that is associated with the deployment contains the Jira issue key in its commit message.
+A build automatically links to a Jira issue when one of the build's commits includes the Jira issue key in its commit message.
+A deployment to an environment (such as production or testing) links to an issue when a commit associated with the deployment contains the Jira issue key in its commit message.

 &nbsp;

 ## Does this extension support sending build/deployment information via webhook?

 CI/CD for Jira Cloud does not currently support sending build/deployment information via webhook event.
-Furthermore, if you are using webhook indexing, CI/CD information is not supported.
+If you use webhook indexing, CI/CD information is not supported.

-CI/CD indexing only happens during regular scheduled indexes, and cannot be triggered via indexing triggers.
-This can vary a little bit based on what service is being used and the way that the pipelines are configured.
+CI/CD indexing only happens during regular scheduled indexes and cannot be triggered via indexing triggers.
+Timing can vary based on the service you use and how you configure your pipelines.

 &nbsp;